 Advisory Board Review of Development Applications: In an effort to streamline the development review process, the process to review requests which involve review by City Board and/or Citizen Groups has been revised.
 A Memo outlining this new procedure was provided to these Boards and Groups on May 19, 2017.
 (Updated May 22, 2017)

 The New Comprehensive Plan: The City is in the process of updating the current Comprehensive Plan and strongly encourages the public to take part in this important process.
 The update includes Community Workshops on varying topics of interest.
 Be sure to visit alwaysdelray.com, the website dedicated to this effort.
 (Updated May 22, 2017)

-Application Submittal Process: All submittals of Class III, IV, or V Site Plans, FLUM Amendments, Rezonings, Annexations, Major Plats, Variances, and LDR Text Amendments will require an appointment with a Senior Planner.
-All applications requiring review by the Historic Preservation Board will require an application submittal appointment with the Historic Preservation Planner.
+Application Submittal Process: All submittals of Class III, IV, or V Site Plans, FLUM Amendments, Rezonings, Annexations, Major Plats, Variances, and LDR Text Amendments require an appointment with a Planner.
+All applications requiring review by the Historic Preservation Board also require an application submittal appointment.
 The appointment is required to ensure that all required materials, exhibits, and information is included and provided.

 All application packages, including those not specifically listed above, will only be accepted for processing when deemed complete at the time of submittal.
 If the submittal is deemed incomplete, the application will not be accepted until all components, including any fees, are provided together in one submittal.
 All applications identify the required information in addition to the Standard Application Items listed in LDR Section 2.4.3(A).
 (Updated April 26, 2017)